Listen to this post or read below:

 These kinds of traumatic memories occur unconsciously.
 Nevertheless, we can struggle to make them meaningful.
 It’s natural to want to explain seemingly irrational behaviors in ways that make sense, but unfortunately when frequently triggered by traumatic reminders, most of us start to judge ourselves as somehow failing at life.
 We can seem irrational even to ourselves, and start to feel ambivalent towards goals and relationships.
 On the one hand, we think we want to do something, like get a new job or experience intimacy with our partner, yet on the other hand, we have feelings or body sensations that cause us to suddenly change our minds.
 It’s a bit like the rational, goal-seeking part of the brain is constantly fighting with the emotional part.
 And we simply don’t make much sense to ourselves.
 As a result, life can increasingly seem futile.

-Societal attitudes also influence the kinds of meanings we give sexual abuse.
-Unfortunately, too many of us have experienced the stigma, if not taboo, that for centuries has over-determined the meaning of sexual abuse.
-For too long, sexual abuse has been seen as an experience for which 1) the victim is at least partially to blame and 2) she is implicitly expected to remain silent about what happened, if not feel ashamed about it.
-Even if no one knows about the abuse except ourselves and the perpetrator, we can nevertheless feel profound shame.
-Furthermore, it’s not unusual for women after sexual abuse to feel an attachment to their perpetrator as if he holds some power over their self-worth.
-Granted, the #Metoo Movement is making it safer for women to share their histories of abuse and challenge their abusers.
+Societal attitudes also influence the kinds of meanings we give sexual trauma.
+Unfortunately, too many of us have experienced the stigma, if not taboo, that for centuries has over-determined the meaning of sexual trauma.
+For too long, sexual trauma has been seen as an experience for which 1) the victim is at least partially to blame and 2) she is implicitly expected to remain silent about what happened, if not feel ashamed about it.
+Even if no one knows about the trauma except ourselves and the perpetrator, we can nevertheless feel profound shame.
+Furthermore, it’s not unusual for women after sexual trauma to feel an attachment to their perpetrator as if he holds some power over their self-worth.
+Granted, the #Metoo Movement is making it safer for women to share their histories of sexual trauma and challenge their abusers.
 Nevertheless, the majority of us have had to silence our histories, or were ignored, blamed, or neglected when we did share what happened.

 By our nature, we are social beings.
 Not only do we need the capacity to create integrated narratives of events in order to make them meaningful, we also need others to hear our stories.
 I like to quote the late psychologist Jerome Bruner on this point, who wrote, “Don’t we, too, have to tell the event in order to find out whether, after all, ‘this is the kind of person I really mean to be’?”
 And yet we need opportunities to tell what happened without the threat of stigma, if not scapegoating, that historically has been the dominant reaction to sharing histories of sexual abuse.